 We’re not trying to fuel the gender wars, honest.
 It actually comes down to fact: There’s a wide body of research demonstrating that women out-green men in attitudes and actions.

-But rather then get down on the guys, let’s celebrate the gals.
-In recognition of International Women’s Day, March 8 (hey, it’s as good an excuse as any), we take a look at the top ways women especially help to improve the environment.
+But rather than get down on the guys, let’s celebrate the gals.
+In recognition of International Women’s Day on March 8 (hey, it’s as good an excuse as any), we take a look at the top ways women especially help to improve the environment.

 1. Women recycle more.